Michael Sherman

 Assistant Director

-Michael has performed with numerous orchestras, including the Harvard Summer Orchestra, Portsmouth Symphony, Symphony Pro Musica, and Reading Symphony Orchestra as a member and soloist.
-Michael is currently a member of the Cambridge Symphony Orchestra and enjoys a variety of leadership responsibilities with the orchestra.
-He is a frequent concertmaster as well as a member of the Board of Directors.
-In addition to modern violin, Michael is an enthusiastic baroque violinist and lover of period performance.
+Michael has performed with numerous ensembles including the Cambridge Symphony Orchestra, Harvard Summer Orchestra, Portsmouth Symphony, Symphony Pro Musica, and Reading Symphony Orchestra.
+As a member of the Cambridge Symphony, Michael was a concertmaster and member of the Board of Directors.
+In addition to modern violin, Michael is a fervent baroque violinist and a founding member of the DeLorean Quartet, a Boston-based period instrument quartet, and performs as a guest with the Boston University Baroque Orchestra on baroque violin and viola.

-For the first ten years of his career, Michael worked in fashion retail management.
-He now combines his loves of music and client service as the General Manager of Johnson String Instrument and Carriage House Violins.
+Outside of camp, Michael blends his background in retail management with his passion for music as the General Manager of Johnson String Instrument and Carriage House Violins.

 DSC_2675.jpg